 - It is used to prepare Costa Rica Dot Com (santol-ade), lifestyle inquirer (prawns with coconut milk and santol, and the peach kitchen (a popular santol juice).

-The santol plant is renowned for its wide range of benefits from its leaves, fruit, and barks.
+The santol plant is renowned for its wide range of benefits from its leaves, fruit, and bark.
 Here are some of its health benefits:

-- Santol is rich in fiber and has good cholesterol, which can help bind bad cholesterol, thereby slowing down the absorption of fats into the circulatory system.
+- Santol is rich in fiber and has good cholesterol, which can help bind bad cholesterol, slowing down fats absorption into the circulatory system.

-- The bark and the leaves of these plants are said to have anti-inflammatory properties.
+- These plants’ bark and leaves are said to have anti-inflammatory properties.

-- There are a few studies that have shown that regular consumption of santol fruits can prevent Alzheimer’s.
+- A few studies have shown that regular consumption of santol fruits can prevent Alzheimer’s.

 - Santol contains high calcium and phosphorus levels, thus contributing to healthy bones and teeth.

 - Helps in weight loss.
-The santol fruit has both soluble and insoluble fiber, which can make you feel fuller longer.
+The santol fruit has soluble and insoluble fiber, making you feel fuller longer.
 This can reduce overeating and lead to improved health.